 - How to decarb scissor hash

 Decarbing the marijuana flower or concentrate is a necessary step when making cannabis edibles.
 It occurs when you gently heating the weed which transforms THCA into THC, which is the main psychoactive cannabanoid that produces the green dragon’s high.
 NEVER SKIP THE DECARB STEP!
-Your cannabis tincture won’t be as potent if you do.
+Your cannabis tincture won’t be potent if you do.

 How to Make Master Wu’s green dragon tincture recipe